 Luckily, there is a lot we can do to protect our eyesight, and much of it requires simple changes.
-Here is the AVC patient guide to health habits that will lower your risk of developing cataracts.
+Here is the AVC patient guide to healthy habits that will lower your risk of developing this condition.

 Food is Medicine

 The scientific evidence is clear – when it comes to maintaining our eyesight, diet plays a major role!
-People who eat fruit and vegetables on a daily basis have a 10-15% reduced chance of contracting cataracts compared to those people who don’t.
+People who eat fruit and vegetables on a daily basis have a 10-15% reduced chance of contracting the lens clouding disease compared to those people who don’t.
 Tea and coffee also help to swing the odds in our favour, probably due to the large amounts of nutrients they contain.

 For those of us who simply do not have time to prepare and cook more vegetables, consider supplementing with multivitamins instead.
-Riboflavin, vitamins C, E, and carotene have all been shown to lower the incidence of cataracts – they protect the eye lens through their antioxidant mechanisms.
+Riboflavin, vitamins C, E, and carotene have all been shown to lower the incidence of the condition– they protect the eye lens through their antioxidant mechanisms.
 In addition, cataract-fighting lutein and zeaxanthin (commonly found in kale and broccoli) can also be bought in supplement form.

 It’s no secret that obesity increases the risk of diabetes, which in turn encourages the growth of cataracts.
 While making changes to our diet ticks one box, it is crucial that we also focus on improving our health through exercising more.

-The results of a lower BMI and better cardiovascular health can be amazing – those of us who run regularly have a 50% lower chance of being diagnosed with cataracts!
-Thankfully, we do not have to be olympic athletes to reap the benefits of an exercise regime.
+The results of a lower BMI and better cardiovascular health can be amazing – those of us who run regularly have a 50% lower chance of being diagnosed with the condition!
+Thankfully, we do not have to be Olympic athletes to reap the benefits of an exercise regime.
 Scientists have discovered that walking has a similar positive effect on our eye health.